 Always get dead fish out if you don't trust it.

 Note: How healthy and well balanced a fishtank may be, fish can still die without a clear reason.
 So, it has to be clear that this doesn't only happen in a fishtank with bad conditions.

 Feeding my fish happens once or twice a day overhere.
 Not all livebearers (or even other kinds than just livebearers) need the same diet.
 I won't tell what food needs each specific species needs.
 But I can tell you that I do give all my fish a various diet.

-Above and below: Overhere a nice combo of different kinds of nutricious fish food.
+Above: Overhere a nice combo of different kinds of nutritious fish food.

-Below: Besides dried and frozen food, I also give them live food.
-For all carinoves and omnivores an important nutrient.
+Besides dried and frozen food, I also give them live food.
+For all carnivores and omnivores an important nutrient.

 Above: White mosquito larvae.